Roundscale spearfish: Fisheries and stock assessement

 Tetrapturus georgii and other billfishes are not targeted by commercial fisheries but represents an important bycatch in longline tuna and swordfish fisheries.
-As T.gerogii has long been misidendified as white marlin, no specific total landings or stock assessment are existing.
-According to a study, about 30% of the white marlin landings registered should have been identified as roundscale spearfishs.
+As T. georgii has long been misidentified as white marlin, no specific total landings or stock assessment are existing.
+According to a study, about 30% of the white marlin landings registered should have been identified as roundscale spearfishes.
 The white marlin benefits from a long landings historical record.
-With a maximum of 4900mt in 1965, white marlin (and thus roundscale spearfish) landings have decreased till 350mt in 2011.
+With a maximum of 4900mt in 1965, white marlin (and thus roundscale spearfish) landings have decreased to 350mt in 2011.
 This diminution is partially due to the conservation recommendations of the international commission for tune conservation (ICCAT) to release alive marlins.
 But since then, total landings have difficulties in staying below the total allowed catch (TAC) of 400mt putting at risk the stock recovery.
 The projections are full of uncertainty because of bad fish mortality assessment due to an inadequate reporting of discards as well as a lack of data from recreational fisheries.
 In addition, a stock assessment of two species at the same time may be detrimental and hide strong threats to one or both of them.

 Some gear selectivity improvement such as circle hooks instead of j-hooks seems promising for a billfish bycatch reduction.
-Combine with a respect of TAC, size limitation and quick release, it could represent some practical solution for a reduce human footprint.
+Combine with a respect of TAC, size limitation and quick release, it could represent some practical solution for a reduced human footprint.

 By only accounting for 5% of the total landing, recreational fisheries represents a multimilliard dollar sector in developed countries targeting white marlin and roundscale spearfish seamlessly.
 But despite a high alive release, the energy expenditure and the physiological stress resulting from capture and handling lead to a possible post-release mortality of about 20%.
-With more than 10 000 catches per year just in the US, this represent a real impact not enough documented.
+With more than 10,000 catches per year just in the US, this represent a real impact not enough documented.

 All this make the roundscale spearfish's situation seem precarious, even though it has not been evaluated and assessed yet.